andy23512/blog/source/_posts/tangent-s-collection-of-charachorder-tips.md

 1. Use [the chord timing diagnostic tool](https://typing-tech.github.io/CharaChorder-utilities/#/chord-tools?tab=3) to check on which key(s) you miss the timing, and adjust your movement until you can constantly trigger the chord successfully.
 2. Use the [spurring](https://docs.charachorder.com/Device%20Manager.html#spurring) mode.
 3. When you think the key combination of a chord is too complex for your hands, you can [make an easier chord](https://docs.charachorder.com/Chords.html#how-do-i-make-chords) for the same output instead.
+For example, you can swap a key in the chord input with its mirrored key, such as swap the c key with the d key.
 4. When you have difficulty with many chords, you can try increasing the [press and release tolerance](https://docs.charachorder.com/Device%20Manager.html#chording).

 ### Avoid some previous characters being removed when doing a chord